fshi/actionMBH/README.txt

 This implementation is an improvement over our CVPR'13 paper with multiple channels.
 Please check our notepaper on ucf101 workshop “LPM for fast action recognition with large number of classes”.

+If you use our code, please cite our CVPR'13 paper.
+If you use the svm in our code, you should cite libsvm paper here: http://www.csie.ntu.edu.tw/~cjlin/libsvm/.
+You should also read its COPYRIGHT: http://www.csie.ntu.edu.tw/~cjlin/libsvm/COPYRIGHT.

 Usage
 -----